Frequently Asked Questions

-Each Starter Kit contains: Electrolyzer with power cord, Spray Bottle (12 oz), 5 Activator Capsules (each makes enough multi-purpose cleaner, disinfectant & deodorizer to last 2 weeks).
+Each Starter Kit contains: Electrolyzer with power cord (compatible with any household electrical outlet), Spray Bottle (12 oz), 5 Activator Capsules (each makes enough multi-purpose cleaner, disinfectant & deodorizer to last 2 weeks).
 Just add your own water right from the tap.

 How does Force of Nature compare in cost to the cleaning products I typically buy?

-The Force of Nature Starter Kit costs $64.99 (after you apply our $25 subscriber coupon) and allows you to streamline your cabinet of cleaning products to one.
-The cost for the multi-purpose cleaner, disinfectant & deodorizer you make with Force of Nature is only $.07 per ounce, which can save you hundreds of dollars each year vs typical disinfectant sprays & wipes.
-Force of Nature works on virtually any surface – a true multi-tasker at a great value.
+The Force of Nature Starter Kit costs $59.50 (after you apply our 15% off subscriber coupon) and allows you to streamline your cabinet of cleaning products to one.
+The cost for the multi-purpose cleaner, disinfectant & deodorizer you make with Force of Nature is only $.07 per ounce, which can offer you significant savings vs what you use now.
+For example, Lysol disinfectant spray is $.28 per ounce.

 Force of Nature is a patent-pending appliance that uses electricity to change the chemical composition of salt, water and vinegar into a powerful cleaner & disinfectant from the industrial space called electrolyzed water.
 Electrolyzed water has no harmful ingredients, residues or fumes and contains just 2 gentle, yet potent ingredients:

 • Hypochlorous acid – a disinfectant that's as effective as bleach.
-Hypochlorous acid is the same substance your white blood cells produce to fight infection, and it's commonly the active ingredient in wound, eye and veterinary care products because it's so gentle and effective.
-It's a type of chlorine.
-Most people don't know that there are different types of chlorine; hypochlorous acid is very different from sodium hypochlorite (bleach) because it's so gentle.
-Hypochlorous acid is gentle enough to spray on the surfaces children come into contact with.
+Hypochlorous acid is the same substance your white blood cells produce to fight infection, and it's commonly the active ingredient in wound, eye and veterinary care products because it's so gentle and effective.:

 • Sodium hydroxide – a detergent & grease-cutter without suds.
 Contains just 0.0000003% yet cleans as well as major brands that have up to 5%.